 Transgender Modelling Agencies

-Currently, the demand for transgender models is small yet specialist agencies are working to find more opportunities.
-Organisations are easily signing talent yet the amount of work is very limited.
+Currently, the demand for transgender models is small, but specialist agencies are working to find more opportunities.
+Organisations are easily signing talent, but unfortunately the amount of work is very limited.

 Successful Transgender Models

-Becoming one of the most recognised transgender models Andrej Pejic has broken many boundaries.
-She has experienced a lot of firsts as a transgender model carving a path for others to follow in her footsteps.
+Becoming one of the most recognised transgender models in the world, Andrej Pejic has broken many boundaries.
+She has experienced a lot of firsts as a transgender model and has carved a path for others to follow in her footsteps.

 - At 17, Andrej was scouted as a male model.